megantillman/fake_spectra_mod/README.md

 This branch includes an additional script voigtfit_mod_wasserstein_distance.py that was used for Voigt fitting in (2).
 This script is a modified version of voigtfit.py that uses the Wasserstein distance when minimizing the fit.

-To use this new fitting feature the user should import voigtfit_mod_wasserstein_distance as voigtfit.
+To use this new fitting feature the user should set EMD = True when calling the Voigt fitting function.

 Also included are example python scripts and a python script with a variety of Lyman-alpha forest statistic computational functions.
 These files are briefly described below: